wingware-dev/wing-contrib/utils/README.rst

-Utilities for Wing IDE
+Utilities for Wing Pro
 ----------------------

-These are utilities that can be used together with Wingware's Python IDE.
+These are utilities that can be used together with Wing Pro.
 See the documentation within each file for details.